 How are scholarships awarded?

 When a scholarship is awarded, a student has up to three months to accept the offer.
+Scholarships are not retroactive and cannot be applied to a previously purchased course.

 A student’s scholarship application and status are never shared without the applicant’s express permission.